Like most skills, your ability to negotiate improves with practice. However, getting opportunities to practice isn’t easy.

 Enter negotiation role play exercises.
 Working through a hypothetical scenario with a team member or coach gives you a low-stakes opportunity to identify your strengths, weaknesses, and stumbling blocks.

 These activities are also a fantastic way to practice responding to difficult events, such as unreasonable discount requests or unexpected demands.

-Negotiation Role Play Exercises for Salespeople
+Sales Role Play Exercises

 Many sports coaches “overtrain” their athletes.
 "If you can run six miles in high altitudes," they reason, "you’ll be in great shape to run a race that’s three miles at sea level."

 The same concept can apply in sales.
 Once you’ve successfully negotiated in an extreme situation, you’ll be mentally and emotionally prepared for a straightforward one.

 (This role play is designed for two participants -- one salesperson and one prospect.
 If you want a challenge, have the salesperson negotiate with two-plus prospects.)